Labour and Unite have slammed the government's new mandatory Community Work Placement scheme, reports Rob Edwards.

 Criticising the coalition’s proposals, however, Unite the union’s assistant general secretary Steve Turner said it was “outrageous” that the government was “trying to stigmatise job seekers by making them work for nothing”.
 “Otherwise they will have their benefits docked,” he added.

 “What the long queues of Britain’s unemployed need are proper jobs with decent pay and a strong system of apprenticeships for young people to offer them a sustainable employment future.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.